 childhood & college

-Greg's civic & philanthropic experiences can be traced back to the first book he ever purchased with his own money (a children's biography of Harriet Tubman).
+Greg's civic & philanthropic experiences can be traced back to his childhood & the first book he ever purchased with his own money -- a children's biography of Harriet Tubman.
 The book inspired him to want to make a difference.
-A few weeks later, he signed up for a Read-a-Thon (raising funds to help fight Multiple Sclerosis).
+Soon after, he signed up for a Read-a-Thon (raising funds to help fight Multiple Sclerosis).
 Over the next few years, he remained actively involved in the Read-a-Thon.
-This kickstarted a lifelong interest in volunteerism & philanthropy.
+This sparked a lifelong interest in volunteerism & philanthropy.
 In high school, he volunteered with local kids through youth centers, camps & athletic leagues.
-In college, he became increasingly active.
-He volunteered at local schools off-campus; volunteer taught former gang members trying to get their GEDs; launched a program that brought his classmates into the community - serving as college mentors for younger local students; interned on Capitol Hill & was appointed by the Dean to the position of Student Chairman of Community Service.
-His interest in the community also influenced his academic experience -- leading him to take classes like Introduction to Civil Rights & Urban Education & write papers on topics like Native American culture & heritage.
+In college, he volunteered at local schools off-campus; tutored former gang members trying to get their GEDs; launched a program that involved his college classmates volunteering with younger local students; interned on Capitol Hill & was appointed by the Dean to the position of Student Chairman of Community Service.